So insignificant for us... So life-saving for them.

 Situations range from single parents (working/non-working) with several children, to couples with

-families including children and parents, to senior citizens living on their own,
+extended families including children and parents, to senior citizens living on their own,

 and even some "normal" folk just passing through a very difficult time.